josh-frank/gieves-edit/README.md

 ## Paths

 Current paths can be viewed in the artboard.
-Paths can be de/activated with a click in any mode; the current active path is highlit in blue with red handles.
+Paths can be de/activated with a click in any mode; the current active path is highlit in red with red handles.
 Up to one path can be activated at a time.

 ## Menu

+Collapse the menu with the ▶/◀ button on the left of the screen.

 ### Mode panel